TheMaryamAnofi/Pick-and-Crunch-Income-Statement-Analysis/README.md

 # Pick-and-Crunch-Income-Statement-Analysis
-An visual report of my business Revenue, Expenses and profit for year 2021 and 2022
+An visual report of **Pick and Crunch** business Revenue, Expenses and profit for year 2021 and 2022

 ![](p%20and%20chips%20image.jpg)

 ## Introduction

-This is a Power BI project on income statement analysis of ""Pick and Crunch"", a snack producing company.
+This is a Power BI project on income statement analysis of **Pick and Crunch**, a snack producing company.
 The project is to analyze and derive insights to answer crucial questions and help the company make informed data driven decisions.
-""_NOTE:_"" _Pick and Crunch reserves all rights to the datasets and reports in this project._
+**_NOTE:_** _Pick and Crunch reserves all rights to the datasets and reports in this project._

 ## Problem Statement